-• Structural FX risk- arises due to two reasons a) relates to net investments in subsidiaries, branches or associated capital undertakings. b) Relates to the non-SAR denominated assets.
-The currencies where structural FX rise arises are those other than the designated reporting currency of the SABB, which is the Saudi Riyal (SAR).
+• Structural FX risk - arises from two sources: (a) net investments in subsidiaries, branches or associated capital undertakings; and (b) non-SAR denominated assets.
+The currencies where structural FX arises are those other than the designated reporting currency of the SABB, which is the Saudi Riyal (SAR).

-SABB uses a range of control measures to manage market risk ranging from specific stop loss control limits, to sensitivity analysis limits including the present value of a basis point movement of interest rates, as well as VAR loss limits designed to estimate the potential loss from market movements across a specified time horizon and for a given level of confidence using a historical simulation approach.
-SABB recognizes the limitations of VAR and compliments its analysis with scenario stress testing to evaluate the impact of more extreme but plausible events or movements in market variables.
+SABB uses a range of control measures to manage market risk ranging from specific stop loss control limits to sensitivity analysis limits including the present value of a basis point (PVBP) movement in interest rates, in addition to VAR loss limits designed to estimate the potential loss from market movements across a specified time horizon and for a given level of confidence using a historical simulation approach.
+SABB recognizes the limitations of VAR and complements its analysis with scenario stress testing to evaluate the impact of more extreme but plausible events or movements in market variables.

-Whilst SABB uses both VAR and standard rules to manage market risk, capital requirements are assessed for all positions using the standard rules approaches prescribed by SAMA.
+Whilst SABB uses both VAR and standard rules to manage market risk, capital requirements are assessed for all positions using the standard rules and approaches prescribed by SAMA.

-Operational risk governance framework is made up of Operational Risk Policies, Procedures, Management Information to various committees and oversight by the Operational Risk and Internal Control Committee.
-An operational risk assessment process is undertaken periodically and at least annually by each line of business and support functions with the output challenged through the Operational Risk and Internal Control Committee (ORICC).
+Operational risk governance framework is made up of Operational Risk Policies, Procedures, management information to various committees and oversight by the Operational Risk and Internal Control Committee.
+An operational risk assessment process is undertaken periodically and at least annually by each line of business and support function, with the output challenged through the Operational Risk and Internal Control Committee (ORICC).